Griffin-Dalby/Griffin-Dalby/README.md

 - 👋 Hello!
-I'm Griffin Dalby, an Intermediate Programmer.
-I get my roots from Roblox Development but branched out to multiple languages from there.
+I'm Griffin Dalby, an advanced full-stack roblox developer with focus on clean, efficient, and scalable programming.
-- 👀 I’m interested in being fluent in as many Langauges as possible, and Football.
+- 🏋️‍♂️ My main focus is shipping nothing but high-quality code and impressive products.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently participating in the RoDevs Gamejam and working on Anime Frontiers for Lost Hope Studios.